Notice of Pre-AIA or AIA Status

 Greyscale

-Cha further teaches opening a ventilation port on the electric vehicle to receive conditioned air through an opened ventilation port to more quickly reach a target temperature in both the building air and the vehicle air (¶ [14-16]).
+Cha further teaches operating the building air conditioner in this manner to reduce wasted energy and improve efficiency in simultaneously cooling both the building and the electric vehicle (¶ [26, 45, 70]).
+Cha further teaches opening a ventilation port on the electric vehicle to receive conditioned air through an opened ventilation port to more quickly reach a comfortable temperature in both the building air and the vehicle air (¶ [14-16, 51]).

-It would have been obvious to one of ordinary skill in the art before the effective filing date to modify the power supplying facility and building air conditioner disclosed by the combo of Hon & Fin to be configured to condition air inside of the electric vehicle with the ventilation port opened to within a predetermined temperature range, as taught by Cha, to improve air transfer from the building air conditioner to the inside of the electric vehicle and more quickly reach a comfortable temperature inside the vehicle.
+It would have been obvious to one of ordinary skill in the art before the effective filing date to modify the building air conditioner disclosed by the combo of Hon, Fin, & Hat to operate at an air conditioning set temperature with the electric vehicle’s ventilation port opened to make the electric vehicle’s interior reach a comfortable temperature, as taught by Cha, to more quickly and efficiently reach a comfortable temperature inside both the garage and the vehicle’s interior.

-Regarding Claim 4, the combination of Hon, Fin, and Cha teaches the power supplying facility according to claim 1.
+Regarding Claim 4, the combo of Hon, Fin, Hat, Cha, & Tone teaches the power supplying facility according to claim 1.

 Hon does not disclose the power supplying facility is “for supplying power to the electric vehicle that has a marker recognition device for recognizing parking space markers, wherein the building is further provided with a marker installed in the power supply space, and the controller is configured to park an electric vehicle in the power supply space using the electric vehicle’s electric vehicle’s automatic parking function and marker recognition device based on the position of the marker”.